toolhouseai/toolhouse-examples/agents/customer-support/README.md

     messages += th.run_tools(response)
 ```

+You also noticed that the **tool execution boilerplate is gone.** With Toolhouse, tools are executed in the cloud, and the SDK manages the tool execution and the response handling for you with the `run_tools()` method.
+Toolhouse is not a framework, so you'll get raw completion objects that you can inspect or further modify if needed.
+You can also use `run_tools()` if you're running your existing local tools, but we'll leave this for another tutorial.

 ## Conclusion
 With this setup, you have a basic customer support bot that leverages Anthropic's AI capabilities and Toolhouse's tools.
 This bot will respond to customer queries concisely and only during specified hours.
+What's best is that you actually saved lines of code because Toolhouse is already handling all the tool related aspects of your code for you.

 Feel free to expand this bot's capabilities by adding more sophisticated handling of user inputs and integrating additional tools as needed.
 Happy coding!